wescottj98/Mike-Force/README.md

 ```
 8. Save the `user_paths.py` file.
 9. Bring up the Windows start menu and search for `Command Prompt`.
 Right click on it and `Run as Administrator`.
-10. In Windows File Explorer, open up the `MIKE-FORCE\Mike-Force` folder.
+10. In Windows File Explorer, open up the `BN-MIKE-FORCE\Mike-Force` folder.
 Double click in the address bar and copy the full location of the folder (Ctrl + C).
 11. Back in the Command Prompt, type `cd` then press the spacebar then use Ctrl + V to paste in the Mike Force folder location.
 Press Enter.
 12. You should see some text saying direffect folders have been created and if nothing went wrong it should be asking your to `press any key to exit`.
 Pressy any key on your keyboard.
 13. Start Arma3.